 Trinity College is one of the most visited sites in Dublin and it is really worth it!
-Founded by Queen Elisabeth I 1592 for male protestant students only it is still used for accommodation and studying.
+Founded by Queen Elizabeth I 1592 for male protestant students only, it is still used for accommodation and studying.
 By visiting the famous Old Library, you can see the Book of Kells and the Long Room that includes tons of books and one of four original medieval Brian Boru harps!
 Take a look around and enjoy the old buildings that are filled with stories about wisdom and friendship, failing and rivalry.

 One of the oldest buildings in Dublin is Dublin Castle which was built in 1204 as a fortification and from then on served a lot of different purposes including being the seat of English government of Ireland.
 The only surviving part from the 13th century is the impressive Record Tower but the Castle was rebuilt and it can be visited!
-Explore the State Apartments where many Royals and important politicians stayed during their visit to Dublin including Queen Elisabeth II and President Obama.
-Dublin Castle is located in an area that is called Medieval Quarter.
+Explore the State Apartments where many Royals and important politicians stayed during their visit to Dublin including Queen Elizabeth II and President Obama.
+Dublin Castle is located in an area that is called the Medieval Quarter.
 The area also contains Christ Church Cathedral and St. Patrick’s Cathedral.
-Christ Church was originally founded in the 11th century by the Vikings, was then rebuilt and extended by the Normans.
+Christ Church was originally founded in the 11th century by the Vikings, and was then rebuilt and extended by the Normans.
 In the 16th century part of the roof and walls slipped and the Church was declared unsafe.
 Legend has it that the abandoned Cathedral was misused by an illegal distillery until it was finally renovated around 1850.

 Take a break in Dublin’s old Temple Bar Quarter, home of arts, fashion and drinking.
-On the weekends stroll around the book market and have lunch in a pub.
+On the weekends, stroll around the book market and have lunch in a pub.